Travel The World

 Ilha Grande

-You’ll need to get to one of the ports and take a boat, but once you arrive, you’ll be greeted by pristine beaches like Lopes Mendes, which is totally worth the trip.
+If Rio feels a bit too hectic or you’re craving some quiet time, head to Ilha Grande—a small, magical island with no cars and a lot of fun.
+You’ll need to drive to one of the ports and take a boat, but once you arrive, you’ll be rewarded with pristine beaches like Lopes Mendes.

 Búzios